smallwat3r/pyzip/readme.md

 pyzip -e readme.md -e logs -e test/dummy.txt
 ```

-If will generate a new folder `pyzip_build` with your `build.zip` file ready to be uploaded in Lambda.
+It will generate a new folder `pyzip_build` with your `build.zip` file ready to be uploaded to Lambda.
-In `pyzip_build/build` you can also see the detail of the files, plus dependencies installed.
+In `pyzip_build/build` you can also see the detail of the files, plus dependencies installed in the zip file.